battenworks/tf-time/unit-3/README.md

       Both commands are equivalent.
       This rule is universal to all flags you supply to the CLI.

-2. Use a variables file
+2. Use a variables file.
     - Create a new file called `local.tfvars` and set your `subscription_id` as follows.

     ```terraform